Philw10/DevOps-Course-Starter/README.md

 The app uses a mongo document store database to store all of the to do items.

-To configure your own to use with the app you will need to update the env file with your mongo connection string and database name.
+To configure your own to use with the app you will need to update the env file with your mongo connection string, database name, and collection name.